Exiled Yemen government risks humanitarian catastrophe to cut off central bank

 Saudi Arabia and its Arab allies accuse the Houthis of being pawns of Iran and launched a military intervention to restore Hadi to power.
 The Houthis have held on, having made an alliance with Hadi's predecessor Saleh, who enjoys the support of most of the military.

-"The Central Bank is neutral, independent and transparent.
-Its primary concern is to serve the people," Bin Humam told Reuters in an interview at the bank's Sanaa headquarters.

-"A view that the bank doesn't serve this or that group or doesn't serve all citizens, it creates divisions.
-We serve the country as a whole," he said.

-However, with the Houthis in control of most population centers and state organs, and enjoying the support of most of the army, the bank's activities disproportionately benefit them.
+However, with the Houthis in control of most population centres and state organs, and enjoying the support of most of the army, the bank's activities disproportionately benefit them.

-Bin Humam criticized the idea, saying it would lead to "the fragmentation of the country.

-"Don't compromise the economic sector because if the economy is compromised, then all citizens are compromised and we will find ourselves in a much bigger problem."
+"It is ridiculous to think that you can clone the central bank so quickly in Aden," Muslimi said.

-The security situation in the city, which has suffered repeated suicide bombings targeting senior officials, including the city governor and police chief, makes Aden unsuitable for the bank, he said.
+The security situation in the city, which had seen repeated suicide bombings targeting senior officials, including the city governor and police chief, makes Aden unsuitable for the bank, he said.

 A spokesman for Hadi's government did not reply to a question on the issue.
 The government has said in the past its decisions over the bank are guided by the need to protect public funds that rightly belong to the Yemeni people.